 - a.
 Based on examination of the books and records of the Company and according to the information and explanations given to us, considering the principles of materiality outlined in Standards on Auditing, we report that no fraud by the Company or on the Company has been noticed or reported during the course of the audit. - b.
 According to the information and explanations given to us, no report under sub-section (12) of Section 143 of the Companies Act, 2013 has been filed by the auditors in Form ADT-4 as prescribed under Rule 13 of Companies (Audit and Auditors) Rules, 2014 with the Central Government. - c.
-As represented to us by the Management, there are no whistle-blower complaints received by the company during the year. - x.
-According to the information and explanations given to us, the company is not a Nidhi Company and therefore the provisions of Para 3(xii) of the Companies (Auditors Report), 2020 are not applicable. - xi.
-According to the information and explanations given to us and based on xurAO examination of the records of the Company, transactions with the related.

-parties are in compliance with sections 177 and 188 of Companies Act, 2013 where applicable and the details have been disclosed in the Ind AS financial statements etc., as required by the applicable accounting standards.
+As represented to us by the Management, there are no whistle-blower complaints received by the company during the year. - xii.
+According to the information and explanations given to us, the company is not a Nidhi Company and therefore the provisions of Para 3(xii) of the Companies (Auditors Report), 2020 are not applicable. - xiii.
+According to the information and explanations given to us and based on our examination of the records of the Company, transactions with the related parties are in compliance with sections 177 and 188 of Companies Act, 2013 where applicable and the details have been disclosed in the Ind AS financial statements etc., as required by the applicable accounting standards.

 - a.
 The company has an internal audit system commensurate with the size and nature of its business. - b.
-The company is not required to obtain the internal audit reports of the company and therefore the provisions of Para 3(xiv(b)) of the Companies (Auditors Report), 2020 is not applicable. - xiii.
+The company is not required to obtain the internal audit reports of the company and therefore the provisions of Para 3(xiv(b)) of the Companies (Auditors Report), 2020 is not applicable. - xiv.
 In our opinion and according to the information and explanation given to us, the Company has not entered into any non-cash transactions with directors or persons connected with him.
 Accordingly, paragraph 3(xv) of the Order is not applicable.

 - a.
 The company is not required to be registered under section 45-IA of the Reserve Bank of India Act, 1934.
 Accordingly, paragraph 3(xvi)(a) of the Order is not applicable. - b.
 The Company is not required to be registered under Section 45-IA of Reserve Bank of India Act, 1934.
 Accordingly, paragraph 3(xvi)(b) of the Order is not applicable. - c.
 The company is not a Core Investment Company (CIC) as defined in the regulations made by the Reserve Bank of India.
-Accordingly, the provisions of Para 3(xvi)(c) are not applicable. - d.
+Accordingly the provisions of Para 3(xvi)(c) is not applicable. - d.
 As per the information and explanations given to us, there are no Core Investment Companies as part of the Group.
-Accordingly, the provisions of Para 3(xvi)(d) are not applicable. - xv.
-The company has not incurred any losses in the current and in the immediately preceding financial year. - xvi.
-There has been no resignation of the statutory auditors during the year and accordingly this clause is not applicable.
+Accordingly the provisions of Para 3(xvi)(d) is not applicable. - xvi.
+The company has incurred losses in the current and in the immediately preceding financial year.